Maria123456675/STC-HAR/README.md

 This repository contains the official implementation of the paper:
 "Enhancing Human Action Recognition with a Hybrid 3D-CNN-LSTM-GCN Architecture and Spatio-Temporal-Channel Attention",
-submitted to *The Visual Computer* (Springer Nature).
+an international peer-reviewed journal (Springer).

-This code implements the manuscript submitted to *The Visual Computer* — skeleton-only, reproducible, peer-review-ready.
+This repository provides reproducible research code accompanying the manuscript.

 ## Key Contributions
 - A unified hybrid 3D-CNN–LSTM–GCN framework for skeleton-based HAR